-The purpose of the Program Integrity Section is to assure the programmatic and fiscal integrity of the Louisiana Medical Assistance Program.
-In order for the DHH to receive federal funding for Medicaid services, federal regulations mandate that DHH perform certain program integrity functions.
-The primary functions of the Program Integrity Section are:
+The purpose of the Program Integrity (PI) Section is to assure the programmatic and fiscal integrity of the Louisiana Medical Assistance program.
+In order for LDH to receive federal funding for Medicaid services, federal regulations mandate that LDH perform certain program integrity functions.
+The primary functions of PI include the following: